rituparna25/Newsapp/README.md

-Newsapp - an app that gives you news from all around the world in different categories like sports , entertainment , general etc.
+NewsMonkey - an app that gives you news from all around the world in different categories like sports , entertainment , general etc.

 # Getting Started with Create React App